Photo by Brett Jordan, Unsplash

 How do university students learn English academic words?
-How do EAP (English for Academic Purposes) courses foster academic vocabulary learning?
+What do they know about polysemous English academic words?
+How do English language teachers assess their students' writing for coherence?
 These questions are the main impetus of my current research.

 Work